Treats moderate to severe pain. This medicine is a narcotic.

 If you notice these less serious side effects, talk with your doctor:

-- Pain, itching, burning, swelling, or a lump under your skin where the needle or shot is given.
+- Pain, itching, or rash where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor